Metalnem/javascript-crypto/README.md

 ### Encryption

-When encrypting data, you should always always use authenticated encryption modes.
+When encrypting data, you should always use authenticated encryption modes.
 The only authenticated mode offered by Web Cryptography API is AES-GCM, so that mode was used in this library.
-Key size is fixed to 256 bits, and nonces are randomly generated (for more info, see the discussion about randomly generated nonces at [[10](https://github.com/gtank/cryptopasta/issues/14)].
+Key size is fixed to 256 bits, and nonces are randomly generated (for more info, see the discussion about randomly generated nonces at [[10](https://github.com/gtank/cryptopasta/issues/14)]).

+### Authentication

+Authentication is done using HMAC with SHA-256 hash function.
+HMAC is the only algorithm that you want to use for authentication, so the only choice was which hash function to use, and SHA-256 is pretty standard choice.

+### Signing

+ECDSA algorithm on P-256 curve was selected for asymmetric signatures.
+There are better choices here, but none of them is available in Web Cryptography API.
+RSA-PSS could also have been used, but you should probably stay away from RSA and use elliptic curves instead.

+### Hashing

+Password hashing is not terribly useful in web browser, but it's nevertheless provided here for the sake of completeness.
+The only available password hashing algorithm in Web Cryptography API is PBKDF2, so that was the logical choice here.

 ## Word of caution